sbb-design-systems/lyne-components/src/elements/button/mini-button/readme.md

 ### Disabled buttons

 Generally speaking, `disabled` elements are considered a bad pattern for a11y.
 They are invisible to assistive technology and do not provide the reason for which they are disabled.
 To partially address the problem, disabled elements are kept focusable (other interactions are still prevented).
-Still, the consumer's responsible for providing the reason for a disabled element.
+However, it is still the consumers responsibility to provide a reason for the element being disabled.
+This can be achieved by adding an `aria-label`, `aria-labelledby` or `aria-describedby` attribute.

 <!-- Auto Generated Below -->